 Small joints – the key to aesthetic physiques?

 Many people consider small joints favorable for bodybuilding.
 The idea is simple: when your joints are small the muscles look bigger and create the illusion that the bodybuilder is larger than life.
 A 16-inch arm on a guy with small joints could look like an 18-inch arm.
 Also, guys with small joints don’t look as blocky.

 That’s why some of the most symmetrical and balanced bodybuilders such as Flex Wheeler and Vince Taylor are considered the epitome of good bodybuilding genetics.

-Unlike enhanced bodybuilders those guys don’t have drugs helping them and therefore their muscles can’t grow beyond natural limitations.
+Unlike the enhanced bodybuilders, those guys don’t have drugs helping them, and therefore, their muscles can’t grow beyond the natural limitations.

-As a natural you can still build bigger muscles when your joints are small, but you can’t pull off the heavy contrast that steroid users with thin frames present.
+As a natural, you can still build bigger muscles when your joints are small, but you can’t pull off the heavy contrast presented by steroid users with thin frames.